x

 Noble Creek frosted in late October 2011

-Cold temps froze the creek where it crosses the trail, forcing the backed-up water onto and down the trail where it too subsequently froze.
+Cold temps froze the creek where it crosses the trail in the picture above, forcing the backed-up water onto and down the trail where it too subsequently froze.
 October 2011.

 Fall evening (Oct) brings a hard freeze to all the Eastern Sierra Streams.